anolilab/javascript-style-guide/packages/eslint-config/README.md

 # ESLint config

-This package provides Anolilab’s .eslintrc.cjs as an extensible shared config, with a range of useful plugins that are often too time-consuming to setup and provides an   install  the plugins you need, based on your project’s dependencies.
+This package provides Anolilab’s most comprehensive code style guide as an extensible shared config.

+With a range of useful plugins that are often too time-consuming to setup, based on your project’s dependencies we will notify you about missing eslint plugins.

+The goal is to reduce noise in code version control and promote use of the latest ES features.

 ---